Fully computable a posteriori error bounds for eigenfunctions: Numerical examples

 \section{Numerical examples}

-This section provides numerical illustration of the accuracy of proposed bounds on the directed distances of spaces of exact and approximate eigenfunctions.
-The first example is the Laplace eigenvalue problem \eqref{eq:modpro} in a square, where the exact solution is known.
-The second example is the same problem considered in a dumbbell shaped domain.
-This domain is not convex, eigenfunctions have singularities, and eigenvalues form tight clusters.
+This section numerically illustrates the accuracy of proposed bounds on the directed distances of spaces of exact and approximate eigenfunctions for matrix and Laplace eigenvalue problems.
+Refer to Remark~\ref{re:examples} for how these problems fit to the considered abstract context.\footnote{See \url{https://ganjin.online/xfliu/EigenVecEstimation} for source codes and demonstrations of all presented examples.}

-Both examples are computed in the floating point arithmetic and the influence of rounding errors is not taken into account.
-However, if needed, mathematically rigorous estimates could be obtained by employing the interval arithmetic \cite{moore2009introduction}.